rich-newman/typescript-analyzer-eslint-prettier/docs/setupnode.md

 We can set up the TypeScript Analyzer to use this plugin on JavaScript and TypeScript files in Visual Studio projects.
 Errors will be shown in the Visual Studio Error List and underlined in the code window.
 This means setting up a [local install](creatinglocalinstall.md) with the plugin, and a [configuration file](configuration.md) with appropriate rules enabled.

 Detailed instructions on how to do this in a Node.js Console application are below, separately for [TypeScript](setupnode.md#typescript) and [JavaScript](setupnode.md#javascript) projects.
+These instructions work in Visual Studio 2017, Visual Studio 2019 and Visual Studio 2022.

 ## <a name="typescript"></a>Instructions for TypeScript